paulbaumgarten/pbaumgarten.com/myp-design/face-filters/README.md

 ## Use camera to take a photo image

-To take a photo, you create an instance of the camera object, and then you can use the `.take_photo()` function to trigger the camera.
+To take a photo, you create an instance of the camera object, and then you can use the built in `.take_photo()` function to trigger the camera and return an Image object.
 It may take a second or two for this line to execute depending on the speed of your built in camera.

 Once you have your Image object (called `img` in my example below), it has built in commands that you can use to save it to a PNG or JPG image file, and/or open a preview window to display it.

+A basic example

 ```python
 camera = ImageTools.Camera()